Climate of Peshawar

+Peshawar experiences long and intensely hot summers because of its location in a lowland valley at the edge of the Khyber Pass.
+From May through September, daily maximum temperatures often rise above 42 °C (108 °F), with June and July being the hottest months.
+The limited elevation and drier conditions of the valley allow heat to build up more strongly than in many nearby cities.
+Compared to Islamabad, which lies at a higher altitude, Peshawar’s summers are typically hotter and more prolonged.

+The mean minimum temperature during winter is 4 C and maximum is 18.35 C. Snowfall is not uncommon in Khyber hills and hayatabad in strong cold spells.

 Peshawar is not situated in the monsoon region, unlike the other northern parts of Pakistan.
 But occasionally monsoon currents make it as far as Peshawar causing downpours.
 This can be witnessed in the erratic monsoon of 2015 when the monsoon moisture was going well into eastern Afghanistan.
 The winter rainfall due to western disturbances shows a higher record during the months of February and April.
 The highest winter rainfall has been recorded in March, while the highest summer rainfall in the month of August.
 The average winter rainfall is higher than that of the summer.
 Based on a 30-year record, the average 30-year annual precipitation has been recorded as 500 mm.
 The relative humidity varies from 46% in June to 76% in August.

 Peshawar's environment has suffered tremendously due to an ever-increasing population, unplanned growth and a poor regulatory framework.
 Air and noise pollution is a significant issue in several parts of the city, and the water quality, once considered to be exceptionally good, is also fast deteriorating.